Shadi-Ashdji/employee-API/README.md

 By Shadi Ashdji

 Functions:
-Get, delete, and add employees into an h2 Springboot database on local memory through HTTP requests.
+Get, delete, and add employees into an h2 Springboot database controlled through HTTP requests.

 Description:
 Uses Springboot to setup and facilitate the data transmission of the Employee database.
 Uses controller and JPA repository for function implementation.